vikash212000yadav/vikash212000yadav/README.md

   <br>
   <samp>
     <br>
     👋 Hi I'm <strong>Vikash</strong>--a <strong>Python-Django Backend Developer</strong> working on my ideas and trying my best to add some fun in the field of Backend Development.
-Working with Artsyy team to help companies grow in the digital era.
+Working with VOLSKO team to help companies grow in the digital era.
 GeekHub community co-ordinator used to mentoring tech geeks.🌟
     <br><br>
   </samp>
 </p>

 <h2 align="center">💬 Ask me about</h2>
-<p align="center"> `Python` , Django, DRF, C++, OOPs, Docker-Compose, PostgreSQL, MySQL, AWS-EC2, Git, Linux...</p>
+<p align="center"> Python, Django, DRF, C++, OOPs, Docker-Compose, PostgreSQL, MySQL, AWS-EC2, Git, Linux...</p>

 <!--
 **vikash212000yadav/vikash212000yadav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.